-Title Paracetamol study sheds light on liver damage Country United Kingdom Date 2/01/17 Description Scientists have gained new insight into how the common painkiller paracetamol causes liver damage.
+Title Paracetamol study sheds light on liver damage Country/Territory United Kingdom Date 2/01/17 Description Scientists have gained new insight into how the common painkiller paracetamol causes liver damage.

 Their findings may offer valuable insights into poisoning caused by an excess dose, which can be difficult to treat and may prove fatal.

 The discovery could inform research into therapies to counteract harm caused by the drug, which is the leading cause of acute liver failure in the Western world.

 Scientists at the University of Edinburgh studied the impact of paracetamol on liver cells in human and mouse tissue, and tests showed that in certain settings paracetamol can damage the liver by harming vital structural connections between adjacent cells in the organ.